Checking all available options...

 • In Matagorda County, we consistently meet ARB and CAD standards by presenting strong sales and appraisal evidence.

-• In 2023, property owners in Matagorda County saved a total of $4 million in property taxes through protests.
-That year, there were 3,820 total property tax protests filed.
+• In 2024, property owners in Matagorda County saved a total of $3 million in property taxes through formal and informal protests.
+That year, there were 3,650 total property tax protests filed.

 Save With O’Connor